-Accounts receivable primarily relates to amounts due from customers, which are typically due within 30 to 45 days from invoice date.
-The Company provides credit to its customers in the normal course of business and maintains allowances for potential credit losses.
-The Company does not require collateral or other security for accounts receivable.
-To reduce credit risk with accounts receivable, the Company submits invoices to customers and they are due in advance of the month of service provided.
+Accounts receivable represent amounts due from customers, which are typically due within 25 to 60 days from the invoice date and are presented net of an allowance for doubtful accounts.
+The Company provides credit to its customers in the normal course of business and maintains allowances for expected credit losses.
+To reduce customer credit risk, invoices to customers are due in advance of the month the Company provides the service.
 The Company also performs periodic evaluations of its customers' financial condition.
-Historically, such losses have been immaterial and within management's expectations.